Pattaya for Digital Nomads

 You find them all over Thailand, but in many places they're only really used by locals because foreigners can't figure-out where they go.
 In Pattaya they're more common than any other place I've been and are used by everyone.
 Particularly if you want to travel between Pattaya and Jomtien, you'll find yourself using them a lot.
 During the daytime you'll be passed by roughly one per minute on this route.

 I believe they run twenty-four hours per day.
-I've definitely used them to get back to my room after way too many drinks in the middle of the night on multiple occasions.
+I've definitely used them to get back to my room after way too many drinks in the middle of the night.
 If you're not used to taking them though they can be a little intimidating, so this is how they work.

 From the front it can sometimes be a little hard to differentiate them from regular pick-up trucks.
 It's also hard to tell if they're full until they're stopped next to you, and the driver will happily load-up with as many passengers as are willing to get on.
 If you're standing on the road looking like someone who might be about to take a baht bus, the driver will typically slow down anyway (which is a bit annoying if you're actually trying to cross the road).
 And when you want to flag one to stop, you stick your hand out, palm facing down (not like that), and flap your hand up and down to notify the driver that you want to get on.